tyreer/learning-notes/clean_coder.md

 - __Implied commitment__ - very interesting
   - Scenario which you could easily imagine: dev gives estimation distribution of 2–3 days in best case scenario, but possibly 5–6 or even more depending on unknowns
   - Manager tries to get _implied commitment_ by first asking "no more than 4 days" then "can you _try_ to get it done in 6 days"
-  - Revisiting an earlier point: "try" is a loaded term implying a commitment that will force the dev to work long nights or cancel family vacations to meet if he's implicitly commited to it
+  - Revisiting an earlier point: "try" is a loaded term implying a commitment that will force the dev to work long nights or cancel family vacations to meet if he's implicitly committed to it
   - Professional resists commitment in each instance, instead "communicating the probability distribution as clearly as they can so managers can make appropriate plans"

 #### PERT

 - Program evaluation and review technique from US Navy